 At the end of this workshop the student should be able to:

-- Generate summary reports of the design violations organized by clock, by slack, by timing check, or by where they occur: on boundary paths or register-to-register paths.
+- Generate summary reports for design violations organized by clock, by slack, by timing check, or by where they occur on either boundary paths or register-to-register paths.

-- Interpret violation details, both for netlist and for constraints, in a timing report for setup and hold, recovery and removal, and clock-gating setup and hold, data to data setup and hold, and minimum pulse width
+- Interpret violation details, both for netlist and for constraints, in a timing report for setup and hold, recovery and removal, clock-gating setup and hold, data to data setup and hold, and minimum pulse width

 - Generate timing reports for specific paths and with specific details